-If a young entrepreneur took out a business loan to get their startup running, then they can deduct the interest they paid.
+If a young entrepreneur took out a business loan vs. a personal loan to get their startup running, then they can deduct the interest they paid.
 If they utilized the loan proceeds for more than one type of expense, then they need to allocate the interest based on how they used the loan’s proceeds.

 Individuals may also qualify for a deduction for their IRA contributions as well.
 If they file as single or head of household, for instance, and their modified adjusted gross income is $66,000 or less, then they can take the full deduction up to the amount of their contribution limit.

-If someone does not have a job that provides a 401(k), they may be eligible to deduct their contributions to a traditional IRA.
-If they are single or head of their household, they can take a full deduction up to the amount of their contribution limit no matter what their modified AGI is for 2020.
+If someone does not have a job that provides a 401(k), they may be eligible to deduct their contributions to an IRA.
+This can be a common tax deduction when you are self-employed.

 The IRS will not tax the money that goes from a paycheck into a 401(k).
-However, there is a limit of $19,500 in 2020, subject to cost-of-living adjustments.
+However, there is a limit of $22,500 in 2023.
 This is for traditional and safe harbor plans.

-During coronavirus, there has been a housing boom across the United States.
-Some young adults may have capitalized on it and purchased their first home.
-If so, they may qualify for the home mortgage interest deduction, which allows them to deduct home mortgage interest on the first $750,000 of their debt.
+If a young adult is fortunate enough to own their own home, they may qualify for the home mortgage interest deduction, which allows them to deduct home mortgage interest on the first $750,000 of their debt.

 Under federal rules, taxpayers can deduct up to $10,000 for state and local taxes if they are single or married filing jointly.